gmamaladze/trienet/README.md

 So it depends:

-* If your data source is aSQL or some other indexed database holdig your data it makes sense to utilize it’s search capabilities and issue a query to find maching records.
+* If your data source is aSQL or some other indexed database holdig your data it makes sense to utilize itâ€™s search capabilities and issue a query to find maching records.

 * If you have a small ammount of data, a linear scan will be probably the most efficient.